Side effects of PrEP

 Hormone therapy

-For transgender people taking PrEP, there is no reason to expect PrEP will change the effectiveness of hormone therapy.
+For PrEP users who are also taking gender affirming hormones, there is no reason to expect PrEP will change the effectiveness of hormone therapy.